OpenChargingCloud/openPlugnCharge/README.md

 This process describes, the conclusion of contract between customer and MO and delivery of OEM provisioning certificate of vehicle to the MO.

-The MO must receive the contract information from a customer including the PCID of the vehicle.
-The PCID must be sent by the MO to the PCP.
-The PCP delivers OEM provisioning certificate, including the corresponding sub CA chain.
+The MO must receive the contract information from a customer including the details of the vehicle.
+The PCID (vehicle ID) must be sent by the MO to the PCP.
+The PCP then delivers OEM provisioning certificate, including the corresponding certificate chain.

 After the verifying the authenticity of trust chain with OEM root certificate (which has been received from the Root Certificate Pool), the MO can generate an unique e-mobility account identifier – EMAID for customer and generate contract data with the following parts: